Frequently Asked Questions

 If you look at the descriptions of our flours, you'll see that they range from 70% to 100% extraction rates.
 This is a term that professional millers and bakers use, and it simply refers to the amount of flour that's extracted, or milled, from a given amount of grain.

-When we put 1,000 pounds of Turkey Red heirloom wheat through out mill, we get out 1,000 pounds of our "Mackinaw" flour, meaning it's a 100% extraction flour and you get 100% of its bran, germ and endosperm.
-Our "Rock" bread flour is lightly sifted, and has a 90% extraction rate, while our "Iroquois" all-purpose flour has an 85% extraction rate.
-Our most finely-sifted flours are our "Chicago" bread flour and our "Des Plaines" pastry/cake flour, both of which have a 70% extraction rate.
+When we put 1,000 pounds of Turkey Red heirloom wheat through our mill, we get out 1,000 pounds of our "Mackinaw" flour, meaning it's a 100% extraction flour and you get 100% of its bran, germ, and endosperm.
+Our "Rock" bread flour is lightly sifted, and has a 98% extraction rate, while our "Iroquois" all-purpose flour has an 90% extraction rate, as do our “Chicago” and “Wabash” bread flours.
+Our finely-sifted "Des Plaines" pastry/cake flour has an 80% extraction rate.

 If you want to make a light textured bread or other baked good, you'll want a lower extraction rate.
 If you want a heartier bread, cracker, or other baked good you'll like the higher extraction rates.
 Many of our bakers like to combine flours of different extractions in different proportions for their various baked goods.
-We invite you to experiment, or to simply choose a medium extraction flour such as our all-purpose flour.
+We invite you to experiment!

 are your products organic?

 YES!
 All of the grains that come into our mill are USDA Certified Organic, and our Mill itself is also inspected and we are certified as an organic processor.